NachtRaveVL/Simple-AstroTracker-Arduino/README.md

 #### Class Instantiation

-The controller's class object must first be instantiated, commonly at the top of the sketch where pin setups are defined.
-The constructor configures controller-level devices and interfaces, with defaults providing no optional device specified.
+The controller's class object must first be instantiated, commonly at the top of the sketch where pin setups are defined (or exposed through some other mechanism), which makes a call to the controller's class constructor.
+The constructor allows one to set the module's various devices and how they are connected, with defaults providing no device specified.

 From Astruino.h, in class Astruino:
 ```Arduino